 It’s not completely their fault, however.
 These brands simply don’t know what they don’t know.
 They’ve either been sold internally by someone on their staff claiming to “know social” or left their brand in the hands of an outside “social media expert” that sold them some cookie-cutter social media strategies they recycle and repackage for each of their victims, ahem clients.
 I’m not trying to scare a brand from reaching out for help.
 There are many credible social media consultants and agencies out there.
 It’s just a buyer-beware world out there when it comes to filtering out the bad from the good.

 Are your social streams starting to feel more like a stream of advertisements and commercials?
 My streams have certainly begun to lack real value, and instead, are somewhat reminiscent of the junk mail pile my postal deliverer drops in my mailbox each day, only to head straight for the recycling bin.
 Similarly, many brands have their various social media accounts from Facebook and Twitter to Pinterest and Google+, and intentional or not, many of these brands are anything but social with their activities on these channels.
 Their online presence can be compared to the salesperson who attends a social networking event, only to never open his mouth, never shake anyone’s hand, but nonetheless, makes sure each attendee leaves with his business card in their hand.
 That is not to say that every brand is perfect.
 Even the savviest brands on social media are guilty every now and then of becoming complacent and slipping into some temporary version of one of these we like to call an “unsocial” media brand.
 Social media marketing can be a daily grind at times, a marathon of sorts, never the 100-yard dash many newbies hope it will be.
-Falling into some bad habits will happen eventually, but the key lies in brands being aware when they’ve lost their way, quick to refresh a strategy that eventually becomes stale and ineffective.
+Falling into some bad habits will happen eventually, but the key lies in brands identifying that they’ve somehow adopted one of these social media styles they should be doing their best to avoid.

-Unsocial Media Brand #1: The Selfie Brand – “I’m Too Sexy for My Customers”
+Social Media Styles to Avoid #1: The Selfie Brand – “I’m Too Sexy for My Customers”

-Unsocial Media Brand #2: The RoboBrand – “Batteries Not Included”
+Social Media Styles to Avoid #2: The RoboBrand – “Batteries Not Included”

-Every brand that has been on social for a while has experienced periods where their social media strategies and company initiatives to become more efficient with their social has led to becoming more of a RoboBrand.
-Usually as a result, their brand engagement takes a dive since it becomes apparent to their online communities that there isn’t a human posting live, and therefore makes less sense to engage with the brand through comments, questions or to show appreciation by the sharing of their brand posts.
+Every brand that has been on social for a while has experienced periods where their lack of a real social media strategy has led to becoming more of a RoboBrand.
+Usually, as a result, their brand engagement takes a dive since it becomes apparent to their online communities that there isn’t a human posting live, and therefore makes less sense to engage with the brand through comments, questions or to show appreciation by the sharing of their brand posts.
 Social consumers are smart – they can tell by a quick glance at a brand’s social stream whether there are interested humans on the other side of their desktop, phone and tablet screens to build and sustain a relationship with.
 Maybe in another hundred years will robots make great conversationalists on social, but for now, only in the movies are robots actually engaging.

-Unsocial Media Brand #3: The Penny Saver Brand – “You Suckers Will Buy Anything”
+Social Media Styles to Avoid #3: The Penny Saver Brand – “You Suckers Will Buy Anything”

-Unsocial Media Brand #4: The Chatty Cathy Brand – “Random Ramblings of an Unfocused Brand”
+Social Media Styles to Avoid #4: The Chatty Cathy Brand – “Random Ramblings of an Unfocused Brand”